SimpliMinimalist/project/blueprint.md

 - The authentication flow was refactored into a single bottom sheet to prevent UI flickering.
 - Custom SVG icons were added for a polished look on the home screen.
 - State management for the store's information is handled by `provider`.
-- The `Add Product` feature is fully implemented with a detailed form and a sophisticated image carousel.
+- The `Add Product` feature is fully implemented with a detailed form and a large, full-width image carousel.